particle-iot/docs/src/content/reference/firmware.md

 }
 ```

 `Particle.process()` is a blocking call, and blocks for a few milliseconds. `Particle.process()` is called automatically after every `loop()` and during delays.
 Typically you will not need to call `Particle.process()` unless you block in some other way and need to maintain the connection to the Cloud, or you change the [system mode](#system-system-modes).
 If the user puts the device into `MANUAL` mode, the user is responsible for calling `Particle.process()`.
-The more frequently this function is called, the more responsive the device will be to incoming messages, the more likely the Cloud connection will stay open, and the less likely that the WiFi module's buffer will overrun.
+The more frequently this function is called, the more responsive the device will be to incoming messages, the more likely the Cloud connection will stay open, and the less likely that the Wi-Fi module's buffer will overrun.

 ### Particle.syncTime()